dreamer2008/dreamer2008.github.io/my-expectations-for-my-next-job/index.md

 ## What I Went Through in the Past Two Years

 My grandmother passed away in January 2023 and I lost my father in February 2024.
-I spent a lot of time taking care of them before their passing and their loss deeply saddened me.
+I spent a lot of time taking care of them and their passing deeply saddened me.

 I'm now ready to pursue my next adventure.